MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ====================================================================== -->
 ## Composition-based rendering

-For composition-based WebView2 rendering, use the CoreWebView2Environment to create a `CoreWebView2CompositionController`.
+For composition-based WebView2 rendering, use `CoreWebView2Environment` to create a `CoreWebView2CompositionController`.
 The `CoreWebView2CompositionController` also implements all the APIs as `CoreWebView2Controller`, but includes additional APIs that are specific to composition-based rendering.

 ##### [C#](#tab/c-sharp)